digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Analysis and Limitations
 ************************

-Below is an analysis with regard to driver requirements (functional and non-functional).
+Below is an analysis of driver requirements (functional and non-functional).

 Functional Requirements